-5 (6) The authority may apply the principles set forth in 6 subsection (5) of this section to its managed health care purchasing 7 efforts on behalf of clients receiving supplemental security income 8 benefits to the extent appropriate.

-(7) ((By April 1, 2016,)) Any contract with a managed health care 9 system to provide services to medical assistance enrollees shall 10 11 require that managed health care systems offer contracts to 12 ((behavioral health organizations,)) mental health providers((, or chemical dependency)) and substance use disorder treatment providers 13 to provide access to primary care services integrated into behavioral 14 health clinical settings, for individuals with behavioral health and 15 16 medical comorbidities.

-17 (8) Managed health care system contracts effective on or after 18 April 1, 2016, shall serve geographic areas that correspond to the 19 regional service areas established in RCW 74.09.870.

-(9) A managed health care system shall pay a nonparticipating provider that provides a service covered under this chapter or other applicable law to the system's enrollee no more than the lowest amount paid for that service under the managed health care system's contracts with similar providers in the state if the managed health care system has made good faith efforts to contract with the nonparticipating provider.
+- (6) The authority may apply the principles set forth in subsection (5) of this section to its managed health care purchasing efforts on behalf of clients receiving supplemental security income benefits to the extent appropriate. - (7) ((By April 1, 2016,)) Any contract with a managed health care system to provide services to medical assistance enrollees shall require that managed health care systems offer contracts to ((behavioral health organizations,)) mental health providers((, or chemical dependency)) and substance use disorder treatment providers to provide access to primary care services integrated into behavioral health clinical settings, for individuals with behavioral health and medical comorbidities. - (8) Managed health care system contracts effective on or after April 1, 2016, shall serve geographic areas that correspond to the regional service areas established in RCW 74.09.870. - (9) A managed health care system shall pay a nonparticipating provider that provides a service covered under this chapter or other applicable law to the system's enrollee no more than the lowest amount paid for that service under the managed health care system's contracts with similar providers in the state if the managed health care system has made good faith efforts to contract with the nonparticipating provider. - (10) For services covered under this chapter or other applicable law to medical assistance or medical care services enrollees ((and provided on or after August 24, 2011)), nonparticipating providers must accept as payment in full the amount paid by the managed health care system under subsection (9) of this section in addition to any deductible, coinsurance, or copayment that is due from the enrollee for the service provided.
+An enrollee is not liable to any nonparticipating provider for covered services, except for amounts due for any deductible, coinsurance, or copayment under the terms and conditions set forth in the managed health care system contract to provide services under this section. - (11) Pursuant to federal managed care access standards, 42 C.F.R.
+Sec.
+438, managed health care systems must maintain a network of appropriate providers that is supported by written agreements

-(10) For services covered under this chapter or other applicable 27 law to medical assistance or medical care services enrollees ((and 28 provided on or after August 24, 2011)), nonparticipating providers 29 must accept as payment in full the amount paid by the managed health 30 31 care system under subsection (9) of this section in addition to any 32 deductible, coinsurance, or copayment that is due from the enrollee 33 for the service provided.
-An enrollee is not liable to any nonparticipating provider for covered services, except for amounts 34 due for any deductible, coinsurance, or copayment under the terms and 35 conditions set forth in the managed health care system contract to 36 provide services under this section.
-37 sufficient to provide adequate access to all services covered under 1 the contract with the authority, including hospital-based physician 2 3 services.
-The authority will monitor and periodically report on the proportion of services provided by contracted providers and 4 nonparticipating providers, by county, for each managed health care 5 6 system to ensure that managed health care systems are meeting network 7 adequacy requirements.
+- sufficient to provide adequate access to all services covered under 1 the contract with the authority, including hospital-based physician 2 services.
+The authority will monitor and periodically report on the 3 proportion of services provided by contracted providers and 4 nonparticipating providers, by county, for each managed health care 5 6 system to ensure that managed health care systems are meeting network 7 adequacy requirements.
 No later than January 1st of each year, the authority will review and report its findings to the appropriate 8 policy and fiscal committees of the legislature for the preceding 9 state fiscal year.
-10
+10 - 11 (12) Payments under RCW 74.60.130 are exempt from this section. - 12 (13) Subsections (9) through (11) of this section expire July 1, 13 2021. - 14 Sec.
+4005.
+RCW 74.09.555 and 2014 c 225 s 102 are each amended 15 to read as follows: